hvpaiva/hvpaiva/README.md

 <p>

   I'm <b>Highlander</b>, Backend Developer from Brazil.
-I'm currently working as Java Backend, but I like to create Haskell algorithms in my spare time.
+I'm currently working as Java Backend developer, but I really like to create Haskell algorithms in my spare time.

-  I'm also enjoying to create microservices with Amazon AWS, using Terraform and Serverless as well.

-  I'm studying to become a <b>Solution Architect</b> and <b>Java 17 Certified</b>.
+  I'm studying to become a <b>Java 17 Certified</b>.

 </p>